corumj/demo-env-ansible/README.md

   - redhat_email
   - admin_password
   - top_level_domain
   > I recommend running the entire setup process with the Let's Encrypt Staging directory first to ensure setup will complete.
-After that you can uncomment the production directory url in the extra_vars.yml file permantely on your machine.
+After that you can uncomment the production directory url in the extra_vars.yml file permanently on your machine.
 4. Run `ansible-galaxy collection install -r collections/requirements.yml
 5. Run `./setup.sh`
   - This will first run setup_local.yml to template your ansible.cfg file properly for Automation Hub collections